Mathison-AG/django-angular-dynamic-forms/README.rst

 and optionally configure the mixin by providing either layout information or field defaults (such as css classes).

-On angular side, simply use point the library to Viewset URL to display either editable dialog or display the form in-page.
+On angular side, simply point the library to Viewset URL to display either editable dialog or display the form in-page and subscribe to get notification when a resource is created/saved.

 Demo and sample source files
 ----------------------------